 The Proposed Action would occur within the boundaries of FRTC, where access is controlled and restricted.
 Access would be further restricted in publicly accessible areas with temporary signage during aerial application of herbicides.
 The contractor would hold a current Nevada Commercial Applicator License.
 Licensed applicators would carry a spill kit capable of containing and preventing release of chemical into adjacent water sources, would prepare a spill contingency plan in advance of treatment, and have it readily available during mixing and loading operations.
 Applicators would follow approved procedures for cleanup of accidental spills as defined by herbicide Safety Data Sheets.
+Applicators would ensure proper exposure control and personal protection is provided as defined by herbicide Safety Data Sheets.
 Applicators would be required to apply the most stringent interpretation of all applicable Federal, state, and local regulations for vegetation control measures.
-Finally, applicators would apply the most stringent interpretation of specification, law, regulation, or label direction if a contradiction among them is found concerning application of the proposed chemicals.
+Finally, applicators would apply the most stringent interpretation if a contradiction among them is found concerning application of the proposed chemicals.
 Therefore, implementation of the alternatives would result in only negligible impacts from hazardous materials and wastes.